colintakeda/data-science_team-H/circuit_ALT_EDA.md

     ## #   race_name <chr>, status <chr>, circuit_name <chr>, circuitRef <chr>,
     ## #   circuit_country <chr>

-Filtering the data on drivers that drove for multiple constructors:
+## Filtering on drivers that drove for multiple constructors (not currently in use)

 ``` r
 df_multi_drivers <-